AirplaneGobrr-Trash/vexthing/README.md

 This is an app that helps with scouting!

+HTML is rendered on the server for FAST speeds!

 This app was built for the 2023-2024 Vex game (Over Under)

 **KEEP IN MIND THIS APP HAS NO LOGIN PAGE AND IS DESIGNED TO BE DEPLOYED ON SITE**